Three-step therapy model

-Various so-called disease-modifying drugs are used for the treatment of MS. As a basis therapy, interferone-beta or glatiramer acetate are usually prescribed.
+Various so-called disease-modifying drugs are used for the treatment of MS. As a therapy for mild/moderate disease courses, interferone-beta, glatiramer acetate, teriflunomid or dimethyl fumarate are usually prescribed.
 These drugs can prevent attacks and most likely also have a positive long-term effect on the disease course.
-They are injected but have no serious side effects.
-Other drugs such as natalizumab or fingolimod affect the immune system on a deeper level and thus can have severe, sometimes even life-threatening side effects.
-They are therefore only approved for escalation therapy of MS.
+Other drugs such as natalizumab, fingolimod, alemtuzumab or mitoxantrone affect the immune system on a deeper level and thus can have severe, sometimes even life-threatening side effects.
+They are therefore in general only approved for therapy of MS in active disease courses.

 Due to the diversity of symptoms in MS there are many other therapeutic measures which are used when needed: physiotherapy, occupational therapy, speech therapy or psychotherapy.
 Additional medication for specific symptoms such as bladder problems or depression may also be necessary.